Near-future discovery of the diffuse flux of ultra-high-energy cosmic neutrinos: Introduction

 Figure~\ref{fig:bayes_factor_hard} shows our main results: the discovery prospects of the benchmark UHE neutrino flux models, computed under our baseline analysis choices, chosen to be largely conservative.
 Because our statistical analysis is Bayesian, we report the flux discovery potential---and, later, the potential to tell apart different flux models---via Bayes factors.
 Figure~\ref{fig:bayes_factor_hard} reveals encouraging prospects: {\it conservatively, most benchmark UHE neutrino flux models may be discovered after only a handful of years}.
 Later, we show that less conservative analysis choices, still well-motivated, lead to even better prospects.

 The overarching goal of our detailed forecasts is to help map the potential science reach that upcoming UHE neutrino telescopes will usher in in the next 10--20 years.
 We make our forecasts realistic by factoring in nuance, from experiment and theory, that is often considered only partially, or not at all.
-Our methods can be readily adapted to produce forecasts for other upcoming UHE neutrino telescopes.
+We present our methods in considerable detail so that they can be readily adapted to produce forecasts for other upcoming UHE neutrino telescopes.
 We hope that they help to assess and compare the complementary capabilities of competing designs.

 This paper is organized as follows.
 Section~\ref{sec:fluxes} presents the benchmark diffuse UHE neutrino flux models that we use in our forecasts.
 Section~\ref{sec:propagation} sketches the effects of neutrino propagation inside Earth on them.
 Section~\ref{sec:event_rates} introduces the method that we use to compute neutrino-induced event rates and the backgrounds that we consider.
 Section~\ref{sec:discovery_potential} contains forecasts of the discovery potential of the benchmark flux models.
 Section~\ref{sec:model_separation} contains forecasts of the separation between different benchmark flux models.
 Section~\ref{sec:limits_improvements} outlines possible directions for future work.
 Section~\ref{sec:summary} summarizes and concludes.